Dip20/Post/ReadMe.md

 **App Name:** Post

-**Tagline:** "The Messanging platform built for humans, not for profit."
+**Tagline:** "The Messaging platform built for humans, not for profit."